-When it is your first time to handle an oil press machine, the foremost tasks would be to get acquainted with preparing the seeds.
+When it is your first time to handle an Oil Press Machine, the foremost tasks would be to get acquainted with preparing the seeds.
 Proper seed preparation, which entails cleaning, would help you attain successful oil production.
-One of the very advanced press machines that is equally easy to operate is the Guoyan model.
-It is popularly used in the milling of vegetable seed, corn germ, peanut, sesame in addition to others.
-Press machines similar to Guoyan are best preferred due to their design structure.
+One of the very advanced press machines that is equally easy to operate is the Screw model.
+It is popularly used in the oil milling of vegetable seeds, corn germ, peanut, sesame in addition to others.
+Press machines similar to Oil Press Machine are best preferred due to their design structure.
 They are characterized by high oil output because of its multi propulsion directional fixed bearing system.

 The remaining stage entails separating seed from the chuff.
 You may adopt small or large scale methods to achieve the same results.
 Available systems include medium fanning mill to larger spiral separator technologies.
 To obtain proper seed separation they must be thoroughly cleaned.
 Residues like stones, dirt and undesired particles are capable of causing considerable damage to the oil press system.
 Sand particles, including little dust particles are particularly known to cause long term wear and tear to the smaller parts within the machinery.
 Seeds to be processed must thus be very dry and free from humidity.
 Minimum allowed moisture content should not exceed 10%.
 Any seed with moisture content higher than this should not be taken for processing.